 This area will be developed for a mix of uses at a high density, including retail and leisure on the ground and lower floors and residential and offices on higher floors.
-There will be enhanced links through the site, including in a north-south direction at a single level into the Station Hill area and through to the station, and a network of streets and spaces.
+There will be enhanced links through the site, including in a north-south direction into the Station Hill area and through to the station, and a network of streets and spaces.
 Frontages on key routes through the site should have active uses.
 The edge of the site nearest to the areas of traditional terracing west of Greyfriars Road will require careful design treatment.

-Site size: 2.87 ha Indicative potential: 380-570 dwellings, 80,000-100,000 sq m of offices, no significant net gain in retail and leisure
+Site size: 2.87 ha Indicative potential: 380-570 dwellings, 80,000-100,000 sq m of offices, retail and leisure (no significant net gain assumed)